Thaina/Firebase-Admob-Unity/README.md

 Google Firebase Unity Admob Plugin
 ==============================

-Google Firebase Unity Admob Plugin provides a way to integrate firebase admob ads in Unity3D Game and u3d app.
+Google Firebase Unity Admob Plugin provides a way to integrate firebase analyze and admob ads in Unity3D Game and u3d app.
-You can use it for Unity iOS and Android App with the same c# or js code.It support all native firebase admob features such as Native Express Ad
+You can use it for Unity iOS and Android App with the same c# or js code.It support all native firebase admob features and firebase core

 ## Google Firebase Unity Admob Plugin Features
 Platforms supported in one plugin :
-- [x] Android, Based Admob SDK v11.0.4 (part of Google Firebase service)
+- [x] Android, Based Admob SDK v17.0.0 (part of Google Firebase service)
-- [x] iOS, via SDK v7.26.0
+- [x] iOS, via SDK v7.35.1
 - [x] Support all native events
 - [x] AdRequest targeting methods,such as children target,test mode
 - [x] Not need change Android package name
 - [x] Very simple API
 - [x] Based on FireBase SDK Version
+- [x] Firebase Analyze

 Ad Types:
 - [x] Banner(All Banner Type and Custom banner sizes)